magentabusiness/magentabusiness.github.io/products/thingsboard-pe/aws.md

     <div class="item" data-tag="h4" data-item-id="what-does-free-trial-mean" data-title="How can I enable free trial?">
         <div class="container">
             <p>
-                We recommend to use ThingsBoard Professional Edition Live Demo for the seamless experience and the newest features from the latest source code!
+                We recommend to use IoT Hub Live Demo for the seamless experience and the newest features from the latest source code!
                 Note that this is a shared environment with hardware and software limitations introduced to host multiple trial tenants on the same server instance(s).
             </p>
         </div>